aziyan99/codeigniter-sbadmin2/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-You can change or modife fully this projeject
+You can change or modife fully this project

 ### Folder structure